alanverdugo/sm_scan/README.md

 # sm_scan

-A tool to easily retrieve secrets from IBM Secrets Manager
+A POSIX-compliant tool to easily retrieve secrets from IBM Secrets Manager.

+## Usage

+### Example

+Pull Requests are welcome.

+Open an issue to report bugs or to suggest enhancements.